Villersfr2/Energy-PDF-Report-2/README.md

   filename: "weekly_energy_report.pdf"
 ```

 Adjust the parameters to suit your environment or omit optional fields to rely on the configured defaults.
-When the generated PDF is stored under the Home Assistant `www` directory, the persistent notification now includes a direct download link.